WebbyLab/qa-manual-test-task/README.md

 # WebbyLab-Shop

-A simple React online-store app: product catalog, product page, and a checkout form.
-There is no backend — mock data from a JS file is used.
+Hi there! 👋 Welcome to the practical part of your assessment.
+You will be testing a small online store application locally. **WebbyLab-Shop** features a classic e-commerce flow: a product catalog, individual product pages, and a checkout form.

 ## Tech stack